Jewett City vampires: History

 Some time in the mid 19th century one member of the Ray family had contracted tuberculosis, and the first fatality came with the death of 24-year-old Lemuel Ray in 1845.
 Shortly after Lemuel Ray's father Henry B. Ray died in 1851.
 Two years later 26-year-old Elisha Ray, Lemuel's brother, died in 1853.
 One year after that in 1854 Henry Ray, Henry B. Ray's eldest son and Lemuel and Elisha's brother, died from the disease.
-The body with the "skull and crossbones", found in a coffin with the markings JB-55, had characteristics consistent with a death from tuberculosis, with the same signs appearing on two surrounding bodies, all presumably buried in the 1790s.
-"JB-55" is the only visually confirmable practice of the bone disruption that the Ray family was supposed to have used to keep dead family members dead.
 Another common method to ensure that dead family members remained that way was to cut out the heart of the deceased member and burn it to cure the rest of the family and put the spirit to rest.

 The Ray family died of tuberculosis (then known as consumption) over a period of nine years.

 Modern rediscovery

-In the early 1990s a few children were playing near a hillside gravel mine in Jewett City, Connecticut.
+A few miles away from where the Ray family is buried, in the early 1990s a few children were playing near a hillside gravel mine in Griswold, Connecticut.
 There, they discovered the unmarked Walton Family graveyard.
-29 graves were uncovered collectively belonging to both the Walton family and the Ray Family.
+29 graves were uncovered collectively belonging to both the Walton family and the Barber Family.
 One such grave had a body which was buried, exhumed, then reburied with its skull dislocated from its spine placed face down with its femurs placed in an "X" below the skull.